w3f/Grant-Milestone-Delivery/evaluations/escrow-pallet_1_keeganquigley.md

 ## General Notes

 Thanks for the quick communication!
 Errors were fixed upon request.
 The docs were enough for me to test the pallet but I would recommend improving these for the next milestone.
 Check out [this project](https://github.com/UniversalDot/universal-dot-node) for one example of great documentation.

+Additionally, I would recommend that you remove the default readme template and write your own.
+This way you can explain the architecture of your project, get rid of unneeded tests, setup instructions, etc.